 Born and bred in Hartlepool, Gavin studied engineering at the University of Cambridge and worked for GEC Marconi Research as a sponsored student.
 After joining Cambridgeshire Constabulary he moved to Surrey Police in 1996, initially based in East Surrey on Neighbourhood Policing, then in Serious & Organised Crime, Professional Standards and more recently in the Neighbourhood Policing Command.

-Follow @DCCStephens on twitter to find out what he is up to.
+Follow @CCGavinStephens on twitter to find out what he is up to.

 Nev began his career in policing at Sussex Police, where he has worked for 22 years.
 Most recently he has been the Chief Superintendent responsible for Brighton and Hove.
 He joined Surrey Police in May 2017 as Assistant Chief Constable with responsibility for local policing across the Force.

-Follow ACC Nev Kemp on Twitter to find out what he is up to.
+Follow DCC Nev Kemp on Twitter to find out what he is up to.

 Peter has over 30 years’ experience in local government finance and senior management, having held Chief Finance Officer, Resources Director and Head of Paid Service roles.

-A CIPFA qualified Accountant, he has been s151 Officer at three local authorities - Malvern Hills, Gloucester City and Bristol City Councils.
-During this time he has become renowned for both service transformation and for implementing alternative service delivery models, including innovative partnerships with the private sector - most recently playing a key role in the set-up of Bristol Energy Ltd, a unique, local authority wholly-owned trading company supplying energy to households and businesses nationwide.
+A CIPFA qualified Accountant, he has previously been s151 Officer at three local authorities - Malvern Hills, Gloucester City and Bristol City Councils.
+During his career he has become renowned for both service transformation, and for implementing alternative service delivery models, including innovative partnerships with the private sector.

 Outside of work, Peter is married with three children, all of whom play in bands.
-With his eldest son based in Leeds, his daughter in Bristol and his youngest son at home in Worcestershire, he spends much of his spare time at weekends as an unpaid roadie!
+With his eldest son based in London, his daughter in Bristol and his youngest son at home, he spends much of his spare time at weekends as an unpaid roadie!
 He is also a member of his local parish council and a qualified motorcycle instructor, teaching learners on a voluntary basis at a local scheme.